BinaryWorlds/FacebookClearActivityLog2024/README.md

 > If there are no more objects to delete, app ends after the set number of attemps.

-If facebook stop loading content, click next year in the timeline(filter: activity log, right-up) or refresh page.
+If facebook stop loading content, click next year in the timeline (filter: activity log, right-up) or refresh page.

-> If u refresh page, app will be removed.
-U must paste code again.
+> If you refresh page, app will be removed.
+You must paste code again.